luavixen/Patella/README.md

 ```

 ### 4. Cleaning up
-Unlike other reactivity libraries, there is no way to "clean up" Luar's reactivity functionality.
+Luar provides the `dispose(fn)` function for destroying computed tasks, but there is currently no way to de-reactify an object.
-Observing an object is a non-reversible operation and there is no way to remove/detach computed tasks.
+Observing an object is a non-reversible operation, but you could create a clone of the reactive object (which would not be reactive) like `nonReactiveObj = { ...reactiveObj }`.

-Additionally, there is no global scope or other nonsense, just let things go out of scope:
+Without the usage of `dispose(fn)`, Luar reactive objects and computed tasks still get garbage collected when they go entirely out of scope:
 ```javascript
 // To demonstrate how computed tasks and reactive objects are garbage collected, lets create some!